PATRIC3/p3_docs/docroot/news/20170930-patric-september-2017-data-release.rst

 New Genomes and Metadata
 ~~~~~~~~~~~~~~~~~~~~~~~~

 In this release, PATRIC has added >7,500 new genomes and associated metadata, bringing the total number of genomes in PATRIC to over 116,000.
-The full list of available microbial and host genomes can be accessed here.
+The full list of available microbial and host genomes can be accessed `here <https://www.patricbrc.org/view/GenomeList/?or(keyword(Bacteria),keyword(Archaea),keyword(Eukaryota))#view_tab=genomes>`__.

 This release features 1,668 Klebsiella pneumoniae genomes, which are clinical isolates from Houston Methodist Hospital System and contain AMR panel data.
-These genomes and related AMR data are exclusively available in PATRIC and were used in constructing new AMR phenotype prediction and Minimum Inhibitory Concentration (MIC) prediction classifiers in PATRIC.
+These genomes and related AMR data are exclusively available in PATRIC and were used in constructing new `AMR phenotype prediction <http://mbio.asm.org/content/8/3/e00489-17.short>`__ and
+`Minimum Inhibitory Concentration (MIC) prediction <https://www.biorxiv.org/content/early/2017/09/25/193797>`__ classifiers in PATRIC.

 Annotation and Protein Family Updates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~